qutip/qutip/doc/guide/guide-visualization.rst

 -----------------

-The Husimi Q function is, like the Wigner function, a quasiprobability distribution which can be negative for quantum states.
+The Husimi Q function is, like the Wigner function, a quasiprobability distribution for harmonic modes.
 It is defined as

 .. math::